KingCrunch/KingCrunch.github.io/_posts/2013-10-28-welcome-to-crunchphp.markdown

 I wonder why I've not started with it earlier, because lets get honest: Most pages _are_ static.
 So here I am: An slightly ugly looking page with the simplest and easiest "blog-system" I've ever seen.
-That may be an interesting start point for another attempt of an english speaking blog (for those who know me and/or just speak german:
+That may be an interesting start point for another attempt of an English speaking blog (for those who know me and/or just speak german:
 My heavily outdated [German blog](http://www.kingcrunch.de) is still available).
 With code highlighting, images and such I have all I need.
 However, the domain doesn't fit that good, because an English language blog with a German .de-domain?
 I should be a more